alex-gutev/live_cells/docs-src/docs/basics/effect-cells.md

 Let's add some data to the submission.
 We'll add a switch, which when it is on the submission succeeds and when it is off the submission fails.
-We'll use `CellSwitch` to bind the state of the switch directly to a cell.
+We'll use `LiveSwitch` to bind the state of the switch directly to a cell.

 ```dart